Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

 Zimbabwe 🇿🇼

-In Zimbabwe, we work with an equine sanctuary in Bulawayo that combats cruelty, rescues donkeys, and fights to end the donkey skin trade.
+In Zimbabwe, we work with Matabeleland Animal Rescue and Equine Sanctuary (MARES) in Bulawayo that combats cruelty, rescues donkeys, and fights to end the donkey skin trade.
 Zimbabwe is a bankrupt state with very few medicines available for animals and no money to buy them with.

-Matabeleland Animal Rescue and Equine Sanctuary (MARES) rescues terribly abused donkeys throughout Bulawayo and beyond.
+MARES rescues terribly abused donkeys throughout Bulawayo and beyond.
 In rural, poverty-stricken Zimbabwe, people use donkeys as a means of earning a pitiful wage by carting junk and rubble.
 As a result, the animals incur terrible injuries which are never treated, and when they collapse from disease or pain – having been severely overworked their entire lives – they are usually left to die on the spot.
-Some of the worst cases of abuse we have dealt with have been in Zimbabwe – for example, Melody who was molested by humans, and Althea who was axed almost to death – both rescued by MARES.
-With our supporters’ help, we contribute towards food, veterinary care, rehabilitation and shelter for the rescued donkeys in MARES’ care.
-Currently, MARES has around 96 permanent donkey residents at its sanctuary.
+Some of the worst cases of abuse we have dealt with have been in Zimbabwe – for example, Melody who was sexually assaulted by humans, and Althea who was axed almost to death – both rescued by MARES.

-We also consistently provide emergency relief for MARES’ donkeys.
+We also provide emergency relief for MARES’ donkeys.
 In December 2023 and January 2024, we rushed 500 bales of hay and 26 bags of feed to donkeys facing starvation during a brutal drought.
 We also helped fund an emergency relocation for 50 donkeys who were facing starvation, and who now live in an area with lush grazing fields.

 With the drought stretching on with little relief in sight, we knew we had to develop a long-term solution.
 We have secured a 2,100-acre (863-hectare) farm with a 99-year lease near Hwange National Park, where we are busy planting 4,500 drought-resistant moringa trees, which will feed 500 donkeys every year for the foreseeable future.